bakpakin/Fennel/reference.md

 familiarize yourself with Lua's standard library functions.
 Thankfully it's much smaller than almost any other language.

+The one exception to this compile-time rule is the `fennel.view` function which returns a string representation of any Fennel data suitable for printing.

 Fennel source code should be UTF-8-encoded text, although currently only ASCII forms of whitespace and numerals are supported.